What Does Sheltering In Place Mean? Rules and Guidelines For Shelter In Place

 These circumstances are dynamic and develop quickly, so you must demonstrate rapidly and that you recall "Run.
 Hide.
 Fight."

-In the event that a safe path is accessible, run.
-As much as you can, always try to get away or evacuate regardless of whether other people insist on staying.
-And then, urge others to leave with you however, don't allow their hesitation to dial back your departure.
+If a safe path is accessible, run.
+As much as you can, always try to get away or evacuate, regardless of whether other people insist on staying.
+Then, urge others to leave with you; don't allow their hesitation to delay your departure.
 You should likewise attempt to keep others from entering the risk zone.

-Additionally, keep your hands noticeable for law enforcement.
-Call 911 from a grounds telephone to report the incident and to give a description and location of the shooter(s) or aggressor(s).
+Additionally, keep your hands visible for safety.
+Call 911 from a safe location to report the incident, providing information and the location of the shooter(s) or aggressor(s).

-In the event that you can't escape, track down a spot to hide securely.
-Stay quiet, flip off lights, close window blinds/drapes, lock entryways if conceivable, and quiet your cellphone ringer and vibration mode.
-If you can, barricade doors and windows with furniture and different items.
-Remain low to the ground yet don't plunk down; be ready to move anytime.
+In the event of an escape, find a secure hiding spot.
+Quietly turn off the lights, close window blinds or drapes, and lock entryways if possible.
+Silence your cell phone and set it to vibration mode.
+If you can, barricade doors and windows with furniture and other items.
+Stay grounded, but be ready to move at any time.

-If all else fails, act with aggression and utilize improvised weapons to occupy as well as incapacitate the shooter or attacker.
+If all else fails, act aggressively and utilize improvised weapons to occupy and incapacitate the shooter or attacker.
 Toss objects at the shooter's head and aim for their eyes.
-If you are with other people, cooperate and work together to increase your chances of surviving against the aggressors.
-Upon use of a distraction gadget, promptly endeavor to get away or bring down the shooter or attacker.
+If you are with others, cooperate and work together to increase your chances of surviving against the aggressors.
+Upon using a distraction gadget, promptly endeavor to get away or bring down the shooter or attacker.

-After which, commit to act otherwise, your life will be at risk.
-Eliminate the weapon from the assailant's scope and securely conceal it —don't deal with it since law enforcement may see you be a threat.
+After which, commit to act; otherwise, your life will be at risk.
+Eliminate the weapon from the assailant's scope and securely conceal it —don't deal with it since law enforcement may see you as a threat.
 If bringing down the assailant, immobilize all appendages (arms, legs, head) until police help arrives.

 1.4 Shelter-In-Place Due to Severe Weather Event